 How to buy shares in Borussia Dortmund

 Founded in 1909, the black and yellows have won eight domestic league championships and famously one Champions League in 1997.
 Playing in front of 81,000 passionate fans at the famous Westfalenstadion (officially known as the Signal Iduna Park), Dortmund has the highest average attendance of any football club worldwide.
 The highlight is the infamous “yellow wall”, which, with a capacity of 25,000, is the largest free-standing grandstand in Europe and produces an atmosphere pretty much unmatched anywhere.

 The German giants are primarily owned by Borussia Dortmund GmbH & Co and KGaA – two separate corporate outfits.
-On April 13, 2021, Forbes valued Borussia Dortmund at $1.9bn, which placed it as the 12th most valuable club in the world.
+In May, 2024, Forbes valued Borussia Dortmund at $1.9 billion (around £1.5 billion), placing it as the 12th most valuable club in the world.
 Borussia Dortmund has the ticker name of BVB and trades on the Deutsche Börse (XETRA).
 This guide will explain how to invest in the club and the risks and rewards of doing so.

+How to buy shares in Borussia Dortmund